codefmt — back to formatter

 vercelhosts the website and api. vercel collects anonymous, aggregated analytics (page views, web vitals) with no personal identifiers. see vercel's privacy policy.

-sentrymonitors application errors on the website. sentry receives error stack traces and browser metadata. no user code content is sent to sentry. see sentry's privacy policy.
+sentrymonitors application errors on the website. sentry receives error stack traces and browser metadata only. our sentry configuration does not enable request body capture, personally identifiable information capture (sendDefaultPii), or session replay, so user code content is never sent to sentry. see sentry's privacy policy.

 browser extension

-the codefmt browser extension (chrome and firefox) operates only on supported automation platform websites: zapier, n8n, pipedream, make, and hubspot.
+the codefmt browser extension (chrome and firefox) operates only on supported automation platform websites: zapier, n8n (n8n.io and n8n.cloud), pipedream, make (both make.com and the legacy integromat.com domain), and hubspot (including hubspot design manager for hubl templates). it does not run on any other website.

-the extension reads code from the platform's editor, sends it to codefmt.dev/api/format for formatting, and writes the formatted result back to the editor. the same no-storage policy applies — code is processed in memory and immediately discarded.
+the extension reads code from the platform's editor, sends it over https to codefmt.dev/api/format for formatting, and writes the formatted result back to the editor. the same ephemeral-processing policy described in "what we collect" applies: the code is held in short-lived buffers and an ephemeral per-request temporary file that is deleted before the api response returns, and it is never persisted, logged, or shared.

 the extension stores your formatting preferences locally using chrome.storage.local (or the firefox equivalent). this data never leaves your browser.